Nudging Your Career Forward (Part 1)

 I know it all sounds a little onerous and that it’s a bit too much hassle to search out and engage a competent, experienced, and qualified career coach.
 Though if you are one of the 47% looking to change your career, it’s a small price to pay to change your career & life for the better.
 The reassurance is that when it works, career coaching will energise and give you the support necessary to achieve your future career goals.

 However, as mentioned before, not everyone wants to or needs a career coach to move their career forward.
 If that is the case the five-point plan will help to nudge you forward and to get all your ducks in a row.
-Hopefully to push on for your well-earned promotion or perhaps a career change.
+Hopefully, push on for your well-earned promotion or perhaps a career change.
 Or better still get you in the door for an interview for a chance to kick start your working life again.
-Good luck and let’s hope for a better 2021.
+Good luck and let’s hope for a better 2023.